-ELECTROWNC DELIVERY OF FUTURE PROXY MATERIALS If you would like to reduce the costs incurred by our company in mailing praxy materials, you can consent to receiving all future praxy statements, praxy cards and annual reports electronically via e-mail or the Internet.
-To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.
+electronic voting instruction form.
+ELECTRONIC DELIVERY OF FUTURE STOCKHOLDER COMMUNICATIONS If you would like to reduce the costs incurred by Avaion889, Communities, Inc. in making proxy materials, you can consent to receiving all future proxy atalements, proxy cards and annual reports electronically use email or the Internet.
+To sign up for electronic delivery, please follow the instructions above to authorize you proxy using the Internet and, when prompted, indicate that you agines to receive or access stockholder communications electronically in turine years.
+BY FHOME - 1800-590-590.
+Use any touch-tone telephone to authorize your proxy and transmit your voting instructions up until 11.59 PM.
+Eastern Time the day before the meeting date.

-AUTHORIZE YOUR PROXY BY PHONE - 1-800-690-6903

-Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
-Eastern Time the day before the cut-off date or meeting date.
 Have your proxy card in hand when you call and then follow the instructions.
+BY MINME - BY